alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 1. `A`'s shared element exit transition captures start values for the shared elements in `A`.
 2. The shared elements in `A` are modified to match their final resting position in `A`.
-3. On the next display frame, `A`'s exit transition captures end values for all of the shared elements in `A`.
+3. On the next animation frame, `A`'s exit transition captures end values for all of the shared elements in `A`.
 4. `A`'s shared element exit transition compares the start and end values of its shared element views and creates an `Animator` based on the differences.
 5. The shared elements are positioned in `B` to match their end values in `A`.
 6. `B`'s shared element enter transition captures start values for all of the shared elements in `B`.
 7. All of the shared elements in `B` are repositioned to match their end values.
-8. On the next display frame, `B`'s shared element enter transition captures end values for all of the shared elements in `B`.
+8. On the next animation frame, `B`'s shared element enter transition captures end values for all of the shared elements in `B`.
 9. `B`'s shared element enter transition compares the start and end values of its shared element views and creates an `Animator` based on the differences.

 **TODO: explain why exit/reenter transitions are usually not necessary when animating shared elements.**